Joseph L. Rauh Jr.

 Joseph Louis Rauh Jr. (January 3, 1911 – September 3, 1992) was one of the United States' foremost civil rights and civil liberties lawyers.
+In his early career, he served as a lawyer in the Franklin D. Roosevelt administration and a clerk to Supreme Court justices Benjamin N. Cardozo and Felix Frankfurter.
+He co-founded the liberal organization Americans for Democratic Action, and was a key lobbyist for civil rights legislation from the 1940s to 1960s.

 He was posthumously awarded the Presidential Medal of Freedom, the nation's highest civilian honor, by President Bill Clinton on November 30, 1993.

 Background

 Rauh was born in Cincinnati, Ohio, to Jewish parents.
-His mother, Sarah, was born in the U.S. His father who manufactured shirts, was born in Bamberg, Bavaria, Germany.
+His mother, Sarah, was born in the United States.
+His father who manufactured shirts, was born in Bamberg, Bavaria, Germany.
 He shirked the textiles business for Harvard University where his older brother had gone to school.
-His older sister became a physician.
+His older sister Louise W. Rauh became a physician.
 In Harvard, he played center for the Ivy League school's basketball team.
 He graduated magna cum laude with a degree in economics in 1932, continuing his education at Harvard Law School, where he finished first of his class.

 Career

 Rauh worked with Ben Cohen and Tom Corcoran, both from President Franklin Delano Roosevelt's Brain Trust, writing New Deal legislation, before clerking at the Supreme Court, with Justices Benjamin N. Cardozo and Felix Frankfurter.
 Frankfurter had mentored him at Harvard Law and helped him to become a clerk for Cardozo. after working as the Deputy Counsel for both the Lend-Lease Administration and the Office of Emergency Management, He and Phil Graham, later the Washington Post publisher, tried to enlist in the Army Air Corps the day after Pearl Harbor.
 He was commissioned into the Army at the rank of lieutenant in 1942, and soon was detailed to Australia, an administration expert in the midst of World War II.
 He served in civil affairs in the South Pacific, he and Dick Bolling joining General Douglas MacArthur in the Philippines, both sharing the opinion that MacArthur had surrounded himself with sycophants.
 He ultimately reached the rank of lieutenant colonel.
 He returned to Washington after the war and worked in private practice, focusing his efforts on fighting for civil liberties.
 He was general counsel for labor leader Walter Reuther and the United Auto Workers, handling much of the UAW's civil liberties policy.